 It is the responsibility of the proposers to check the proposed observations against the previously executed programs in the Archive and accepted grade A programs to avoid duplicate observations.
 Proposers cannot be penalized for proposing duplications of previous Cycle observations if they had no way to know about them by the proposal deadline.
-Any proposed duplicate observation must be justified within the Scientific Justification of the proposal.
-Pls are also advised to justify their proposed observations in cases where they are similar to previously executed or accepted programs but are not formal duplicates.
-The ALMA Review Panels will determine if the requested duplicate observation is scientifically justified.
+Any proposed duplicate observation must be justified in the proposal.
+The ALMA Review Panels will determine if the justification for the requested duplicate observation is sufficient.

 Duplicate observations may result among proposals submitted within the same Cycle.
-In these cases, the ALMA Proposal Review Committee (APRC) will determine if the duplicate observations are scientifically necessary.
-If not, the APRC will determine which proposal has priority.
 In general, the higher ranked proposal will be given priority, but regional shares may be considered for closely ranked proposals.
 The final decision of which proposal is awarded time will be determined when the observing queue is formed, which factors in the share of time available to each region.